DHI/WaterBench-MIKESHE-Skjern/README.md

 ![Alt text](figures/station_location.png)

-An example comparison of modeled and observed timeseries for on of the river gauges in Skjern catchment is shown below, both as a direct timeseries comparison and a scatter plot of modeled vs. observed discharge.
-More plots like this can be generated for any of the river and well stations in the model validation notebook, found at ```code/model_validation.ipynb```.
+An example comparison of modeled and observed timeseries for one of the river gauges in Skjern catchment is shown below, both as a direct timeseries comparison and a scatter plot of modeled vs. observed discharge.
+More plots like this can be generated for any of the river or well stations in the model validation notebook, found at ```code/model_validation.ipynb```.

 ![Alt text](figures/TS_val_Q250019.png)